neondatabase/website/content/docs/guides/remix.md

 ---

-Remix is an open-source full stack JavaScript framework that lets you focus on building out the user interface using common web standards.
+Remix is an open-source full stack JavaScript framework that lets you focus on building out the user interface using familiar web standards.
 This guide explains how to connect Remix with Neon using a secure server-side request.

 To create a Neon project and access it from a Remix application: